jenia/all-capstone-project-summer-2025-team-6/README.md

 python ./dataprep/dense_panel_building_month.py         ====> building_month_fire_panel_feat_eng.csv

 for time model run in dataprep:  time_model_Xgboost.ipynb   (When we run the same .py file we are having a memory error)

+for forcasting and some visualizations run in dataprep:  time_model_Xgboost_forcasting_visualizatioons.ipynb
 ```